Mahindra XUV 7XO: A Detailed 360-Degree Look At The Facelifted SUV In 25 Images

 -

-The rear design also hasn’t changed a lot.
+The rear design also hasn’t changed a lot (comparison of XUV700 vs XUV 7XO can be found here).
 The tail-lamps are lifted from the XEV 9S and have a honeycomb-like motif.

 -